ComplianceAsCode/content/docs/manual/developer/03_creating_content.md

 The mappings of components to rules can be converted to HTML by the `utils/render_components.py` script.

-## Preventing problems
+## Preventing Problems

 This section outlines some situations that are uncontrollably recurring, and that could cause problems in the project if they are handled impulsively.
 Following subsections aim to provide a helping hand to navigate through the risks consciously, and to prevent taking of completely wrong decisions.

-### Handling rule updates
+### Handling Rule Updates

 Handling rule updates and changes is an essential aspect of maintaining a project's rules and ensuring their relevance and effectiveness along the time.
 As products evolve and components undergo modifications, it becomes necessary to update the rules that configure them within the project.
 These updates may involve addressing divergences in rule behavior, which can arise due to differences between products, versions, or architectures.

-In this document, we will explore the approaches and considerations involved in handling rule divergences, including the use of conditionals and spawning new rules.
+In this section, we will explore the approaches and considerations involved in handling rule divergences, including the use of conditionals and spawning new rules.

 By effectively managing these updates, we can ensure that the project's rules remain up to date and aligned with the evolving landscape of supported products.

-#### Updates and changes
+#### Updates and Changes

 By design it is expected that the rules in the project will be shared and used by the supported products.
 And during the lifespan of a product a component may change and require that one or more rules be updated.

 When a component supported by CaC undergoes changes, it is essential to update and align the rules configuring it in the project accordingly.
 This is necessary to keep the rules in the project up to date and relevant.

-But some changes may not apply to all products, sometimes a change is specific to a linux distro, or a specific minor version or architecture of that distro.
+But some changes may not apply to all products, sometimes a change is specific to a Linux distro, or a specific minor version or architecture of that distro.
 In these situations the behavior of the rule needs to be different for a product or one of its versions.
 The rule behavior needs to diverge according to the product and version.

 A rule can diverge in two ways: